keplergl/kepler.gl/docs/api-reference/actions/actions.md

 ### addDataToMap

 Add data to kepler.gl reducer, prepare map with preset configuration if config is passed.
-Kepler.gl provides a handy set of utils to parse data from different format to the `data` object required in dataset.
+Kepler.gl provides a handy set of utils to parse data from different formats to the `data` object required in dataset.
 You rarely need to manually format the data obejct.

 Use `KeplerGlSchema.getConfigToSave` to generate a json blob of the currents instance config.
 The config object value will always have higher precedence than the options properties.